-- Interest-only – With an interest only mortgage, you may find you have cheaper monthly payments, but this is because you are only making payments on the interest on your loan value.
-At the end of the mortgage term you are required to pay back in full the original sum you borrowed, as a result of this lenders tend to have stricter lending requirements for this type of mortgage.
+Interest-only – With an interest only mortgage, you may find you have cheaper monthly payments, but this is because you are only making payments on the interest on your loan value.
+At the end of the mortgage term you are required to pay back in full the original sum you borrowed.
+As a result, lenders tend to have stricter lending requirements for this type of mortgage.
 You will also need to provide an investment or savings plan on how you are intending on raising the repayment capital over the term.

 Before you take out a buy to let mortgage you should also decide what kind of interest accumulation you would prefer:

-- Tracker – Buy to let Tracker mortgages are linked to the Bank of England’s base interest rate.
-This means that if the Bank of England either raises or lowers its base rate the interest you pay on your mortgage will also change to reflect this.
+Tracker – Buy to let Tracker mortgages are linked to the Bank of England’s base interest rate.
+This means that if the Bank of England either raises or lowers its base rate, then the interest you pay on your mortgage will also change to reflect this.